GNU-Ymir/Documentations/en/modules/README.md

 ## Symbol conflict resolution

-When two external global modules declare two symbols with the same name, it may be impossible to know which symbol you want to use.
-In this case, you can use the full name of the symbol to resolve the ambiguity.
+When two external global modules declare two symbols with the same name, it may be impossible to know which symbol the user is refereing to.
+In this case, the double colon operator **`::`** can be used with the name of the module declaring the symbol to resolve the ambiguity.
 To give an example of symbol conflict, let's say that we have two module `extern_modules::foo` and `extern_modules::bar` declaring a function with the same signature `foo`.

+1) Module *`extern_modules/bar.yr`*
 ```ymir
 mod extern_modules::bar
 import std::io